jakimowb/enmapbox_testmigration2/doc/source/usr_section/usr_manual.rst

 Spectral Library
 ================

+The EnMAP-Box supports the ENVI standard spectral library format (.sli + .hdr file).
+Spectral libraries can be imported as single line raster using the processing algorithm *Auxillary -> Import Library*.

+.. todo:: Support for further formats will be implemented soon (e.g. import spectral library from ASD field spectrometer)

 .. screenshot von der tetslibrary im speclib viewer

 ..
 Auxillary -> Import Library

-.. für csv files und hdr beispiel code block von testdaten

 Labelled Spectral Library
 =========================

-The labelled spectral library extents the default .sli format by adding additional information to the spectra (e.g., class labels, class colors).
+The labelled spectral library extents the default .sli format by adding additional metadata information (e.g., class labels, class colors).
 This information is stored by adding a .csv and .json file to the default spectral library, so that the labelled spectral library consists of

 * .sli file (ENVI standard)